nma-io/alienvault_tools/README.md

 check_for_span.py == I uses this in a daily status check script in some customer environments.
 Quickly identify which interface is running the span.

+redrover.py == send the data_payload on over.
+This script outputs the data payload for a given alert ID.
+No more click/click/back/click/back/click/back/login/click/back/damn too far/click in the UI.